danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

     )
 ```

-The reason why `gesture` works and `simultaneousGesture` doesn't, is because `gesture` schedules itself after any prior gestures, while `simultaneousGesture` schedules itself together with them.
+The reason why `gesture` works and `simultaneousGesture` doesn't, is because the `gesture` schedules itself after any prior gestures, while `simultaneousGesture` schedules itself to run simultaneously with them.
+Hence the name, heh.

-In other words, `gesture` triggers *after* `onTapGesture` and therefore doesn't interfere with the scroll view, while, `simultaneousGesture` triggers immediately and therefore interfers with the scroll view.
+In other words.
+Since the `gesture` triggers *after* `onTapGesture`, it doesn't interfere with the scroll view.
+And since the `simultaneousGesture` triggers immediately, it does.

 This means that the `onTapGesture` approach requires a delay.
 If we want to use immediate gestures, such as detecting drags and presses, this approach is not viable.

-You may find other delay-based solutions, some of which are pretty complicated.
-Since these are also based on delays, they won't work if we want the gestures to be immediately detected.
+You may find other delay-based solutions to this problem, some pretty complicated.
+If they are based on delays, they won't work if we want the gestures to be immediately detected.

 ## Finding a workaround

 While `UIKit` has very granular gesture detection, `SwiftUI` is more limited.
 We can still do much of the same things, but with much fewer tools.

-For instance, you can use a `DragGesture` with a `0` distance to detect a `press` gesture, then listen for the drag gesture to end to detect a `release`.
+For instance, you can use a `DragGesture` with `0` distance to detect a `press` gesture, then listen for the drag gesture to end to detect a `release`.

 However, since long presses and drag gestures don't work in `ScrollView`, we must find a way to detect some of these gestures in a way that doesn't mess with the scrolling.

-After pondering this for a while and trying many non-working solutions, me and [Konstantin Zyryanov]({{page.konstantin}}) did realize that we have another way to detect that a view is being pressed - using a `ButtonStyle`.
+After pondering this for a while, me and [Konstantin Zyryanov]({{page.konstantin}}) realized that we have another way to detect that a view is being pressed - using a `ButtonStyle`.

-For those of you who are unfamiliar with SwiftUI button styles, they let you change the style of a button depending on its `role` and `isPressed` state.
-For instance, this style changes the opacity of its `label`:
+For those of you who are unfamiliar with SwiftUI `ButtonStyle`, it lets you change the style of a button depending on its `role`, `isPressed` state, etc.

+For instance, this style changes the opacity of its `label` based on the `isPressed` state:

 ```swift
 struct MyButtonStyle: ButtonStyle {